IdleHandsProject/gb_walkie_talkie/README.md

-# gb_walkie_talkie
+# Ghost Bros Walkie-Talkie
-##An open source "Fake" walkie-talkie for Fake Ghost Tours made by my friends in Vancouver.
+## An open source "Fake" walkie-talkie for Fake Ghost Tours made by my friends in Vancouver.

 When I say "Fake" walkie-talkie, what I mean is that this walkie-talkie does not do two way commincation.
 It actually doesn't even do one way communication(if you don't count the gps).
 This walkie-talkie was designed for my friends at Fake Ghost Tours [FakeGhostTours.com](http://fakeghosttours.com) - real friends not fake friends.